pedr19faria/Boltzmann-Distribution/README.md

 $$ \overrightarrow{{v_{new}}} = \overrightarrow{v_1} - \dfrac{<\overrightarrow{v_1} -  \overrightarrow{v_2},\overrightarrow{r_1} -\overrightarrow{r_2}>}{|\overrightarrow{r_1} - \overrightarrow{r_2}|^2}(\overrightarrow{r_1} - \overrightarrow{r_2}) $$
  Therefore, once the molecules collide, the velocities will change following these equations.
 Also, if they hit the walls of the compartiment their speed will be the opposite as it was before. \
  ### The Maxwell-Boltzmann Distribution
   The Maxwell-Boltzmann Distribution is a Probability distribution that describes the distribution of velocities in a ideal gas in thermal equilibrium, where the particles move inside it freely, following the ideias set out by the kinetic theory of gases, as shown above.
-The simulation will seek out to approach as best as possible this distribution.
+The simulation will seek out to approach it as best as possible this distribution.